rmcwhae/russellmcwhae.ca/content/journal/new-website.md

 As mentioned, this website is built using SvelteKit, including a static export.
 Journal entries are written in Markdown, so migrating these from the old PHP back-end involved pasting all the Markdown files into this project—it doesn’t get much simpler than that!

+### Browser Support

+I haven‘t bothered testing this website in Internet Explorer 11.
+If it looks like garbage in your browser, then get a [real one](https://bestvpn.org/outdatedbrowser/en).

 ### Notable Packages

 The following packages were quite helpful in the development of this site: